flyingmachine/brave-clojure-web/content/writing-macros.md

 ```

 Now that you're comfortable with the anatomy of macros and are well on
-your way to self-actualization, let's strap ourselves to our thinking
+your way to self-actualization, it's time to strap yourself to your
-masts Odysseus-style and look at how to write macro bodies.
+thinking masts Odysseus-style and look at how to write macro bodies.

 ## Building Lists for Evaluation